UUDigitalHumanitieslab/gretel-django/docs/setup.rst

 * The **Redis** message broker with the **Celery** task queue.

   Redis is used in combination with Celery to perform search queries on the background.
-If Redis and Celery are not running, search queries are performed immediately, which causes long waiting times when searching large treebanks.
+If Redis and Celery are both not running, search queries are performed immediately, which causes long waiting times when searching large treebanks.